Forward Facing Trauma Recovery – Profound Approach with Dr. J. Eric Gentry

 So let’s spend some time with Dr. J. Eric Gentry to better understand how he integrates “Intentional Living” to create meaningful, principle-based lives into the core of his pivotal work.

-We will learn about Dr. Gentry’s approaches to helping you Identify Triggers, Establish a Healthy Lifestyle; Practice Self-Regulation; Develop a Mission and Code of Honor and hold true to your core of Intentional Living in this month’s Realityradio101.com program.
+We will learn about Dr. Gentry’s approaches to helping you Identify Triggers, Establish a Healthy Lifestyle; Practice Self-Regulation; Develop a Mission and Code of Honor and hold true to your core of Intentional Living.

 If you read through Dr. Gentry’s work and watch his videos, you will see an earnest dedication to the work of healing and recovery.